On the wave equation in spacetimes of Goedel type

 The rotation of the vector field $A_i$ (interpreted as a vector field on the homogeneous section) is a vector field directed along the $x_3$ direction:

 and per analogy with other solutions of Einstein's field equations can be thought of as representing and a constant gravimagnetic (Lense-Thirring) field on this space.
-The constant $\al$ is also equal to the contravariant $x_3$ component of the rotation vector of the $(\D_t)^a$ vector field (velocity field of the sources).
-The case $\Vac=0$ corresponds to a static spacetime with Lobachevsky spatial sections, while $\Vac^2=2l^2$ (that is $\al=\sqrt{2}$) corresponds to the original G\"odel metric.
+The constant $\al$ is also equal to the contravariant $x _3$ component of the rotation vector of the $(\D_t)^a$ vector field (velocity field of the sources).
+The case $\Vac=0$ corresponds to a static spacetime with Lobachevsky $(x,\vp)$ sections, while $\Vac^2=2l^2$ (that is $\al=\sqrt{2}$) corresponds to the original G\"odel metric.

 For technical reasons we shall derive solutions of the wave equation only in the case of sufficiently strong rotation $\Vac>l$ (that is, $\al>1$).
 We interpret the solutions as representing the ``bound states''.
 In a general case of arbitrary $\Vac$ our solutions are supplemented by a family of ``scattering states'', i.e. solutions of the type to be expected if $\Vac=0$ (see discussion after Eq. \eqref{ode}).

 In order to solve the wave equation in these spacetimes, we will make use of the underlying Lobachevsky structure.
 The d'Alembert equation for $\Psi$ is

-The following three operators, which are Killing vectors of the G\"odel spacetimes multiplied by $-i$, fulfill the same commutation relations as the Killing vectors Lobachevsky plane also multiplied by $-i$ (cf. the $L_i$'s in appendix A):
+The following three operators, which are Killing vectors of the G\"odel-Lobachevsky spacetimes multiplied by $-i$, fulfill the same commutation relations as the Killing vectors Lobachevsky plane also multiplied by $-i$ (cf. the $L_i$'s in appendix A):

 while the remaining two Killing vectors, $\D_t$ and $\D_3$, obviously commute with the above ones.
-We notice further, that making use of the separation ansatz (\ref{separation}) for $\Psi$, we are lead to
+Furthermore, we notice that making use of the separation ansatz (\ref{separation}) for $\Psi$, we are lead to

 where here: $C_2=J_0^2-J_1^2-J_2^2$.
 The wave equation therefore reduces remarkably to